Latest News

 What you can do to save a life

 Cardinham Parish Council has sent an informative letter and reminder card to all households in the Parish explaining what people can do to help if someone has a cardiac arrest in their home.
 It is suggested that everyone asks someone living close to their nearest defibrillator to become their personal Defib Buddy who they can call in an emergency to bring the defibrillator and help give Cardio-Pulmonary Resuscitation (CPR) until an ambulance arrives.
-This needs to be done quickly just before ringing 999 for an ambulance and asking for the defibrillator cabinet to be unlocked, as the phone line will be held by the Emergency Operator to give advice once they have been called.
+This needs to be done immediately after ringing 999 for an ambulance and asking for the code to unlock the defibrillator cabinet.
+If your phone line is held by the Emergency Operator to give advice, try and phone from another phone if you have one or ask a neighbour.
 Further details can be found on the Defibrillator and Dealing with a Cardiac Arrest pages.

 If you would like to offer to be someone’s Defib Buddy to help them in an emergency, please send your name and contact details to Julie Best, the Chair of Cardinham Parish Council